nklayman/quasar/docs/src/pages/quasar-cli/testing-and-auditing.md

 The lightweight extension installer will ask you which testing harnesses you want to install.
 Then it will install the respective extensions for these harnesses, which you can configure as you like.
 It is how multiple testing harnesses are ideally managed within a Quasar project.

 It will provide you with a new `quasar run` command that you can use to execute test-runners - and even your HMR dev environment at the same time.
-This approach can, for example, be quite helpful if you need to pass quasar.ctx to the test runner...

 ```
-# Example to run jest --watch && dev server
+# Example to run jest and cypress
+# The dev server will be started and stopped accordingly
-$ quasar run @quasar/testing test --unit=jest.watch.coverage --dev=pwa
+$ quasar run @quasar/testing test --unit jest --e2e cypress
 ```

 If you ever need to review your choices you can take a look at `quasar.extensions.json`.